 - Buying produce in season: You can find amazing sales on fruits like peaches in your local farmers market, the peach truck (if you live on the eastern half of America), or, if you're lucky, you may find great produce deals from your local Flashfood location.
 I calculated this recipe using "everyday" prices on peaches, but you can make canning more affordable by snagging great sales!

-Fresh Peaches: At a bare minimum, you will need a few pounds of peaches.
+Fresh Peaches: As you read along with how to can peaches, you'll find that at a bare minimum, you will need a few pounds of peaches.
 A single quart sized mason jar will hold about 2-3 pounds of peaches once peeled and sliced.
 (7 quart sized jars will hold about 17lbs).

 Lemon Juice: Having your peaches sit in lemon juice water before beginning the canning process will help to preserve their vibrant colors so that they don't brown.